dotnet/AspNetDocs/aspnet/ajax/cdn/overview.md

 >
 > Use [this GitHub issue](https://github.com/dotnet/AspNetCore.Docs/issues/34049) to report problems with the Microsoft Ajax CDN.

+> [!WARNING]
+> The Microsoft Ajax CDN is no longer being actively updated.
+Consumers should transition to a resource with updated assets at their first opportunity.
+The CDN itself will be decommissioned in the future with notifications posted here as appropriate.

 ## Table of Contents

 **[ajax.microsoft.com renamed to ajax.aspnetcdn.com](#ajaxmicrosoftcom_renamed_to_ajaxaspnetcdncom_18)**